 - Dark Is Not Evil: Demons, for all their status at being demonic, ultimately just want to live in a better world than Hell.
 They are by no means inherently evil, just easily bossed around by Eblis (who is a Fallen Angel, not a demon).

-- Death World: Quite apart from the fact that they're Hell, the dimensions are particularly inhospitable to human life; on top of the volcanic landscape, flesh-stripping sandstorms and hostile natives, the air itself will eventually be lethal to mortal visitors - to the point that Wicker has to notify you that the shortness of breath you're feeling is actually your blood slowly turning to metal.
+- Death World: Quite apart from the fact that they're Hell, the dimensions are particularly inhospitable to human life; on top of the volcanic landscape, flesh-stripping sandstorms and hostile natives, the air itself will eventually be lethal to mortal visitors - to the point that Wicker has to notify you that the shortness of breath you're feeling is actually a result of your blood slowly turning to metal.
 He himself only adapted to the environment through a complicated series of occult rituals that rendered him distinctly non-human.

 - Fire and Brimstone Hell: Certainly has the fire, lava, brimstone and petrified forests; the decaying machinery adds to the atmosphere as well.
 Admittedly, they weren't always this way, having only fallen into decay and disrepair once the dimensions were cut off from Earth and the Anima started running out.